- Remarkable lockdown

 - is durable without being too heavy

 Don’t buy the Kyrie 7 if you are:

 - a big and tall player (consider a pair from the Kevin Durant signature shoes)

 - more of a post player who prioritizes impact protection over court feel (in this case, consider the Nike Lebron 18)

 The Kyrie 7 fits as expected

-The shoe fits true to size.
+It's a true to size fit.
 I experience no discomfort around the toes or middle of the foot where sometimes it isn’t wide enough; not the case here.
 The mesh upper contours my foot and allows me to operate in motion with each step without my foot sliding around.

 The lockdown of the Kyrie 7 is remarkable because when planting your foot, even with the heaviest jump stop, you feel stable.
 The wider heel compliments the lockdown as well.

 Easy to take on and off

 The laces and tongue are not intrusive and I had an easy time putting this shoe on and taking it off.